particle-iot/docs/src/content/reference/device-os/firmware.md

 Particle.publish("front-door-unlocked", NULL, 60, PRIVATE);
 ```

-Publish a private event with the given name.
+Publish a public event with the given name.

 ```C++
 // SYNTAX